Ash-siv4/MediaInfoSys/README.md

 - Display marathon race results in a table format.
 - Sort athletes by rank or bib number.
-- Export results to CSV format.
+- Export results to a CSV file in the format: Rank,Full Name,Finish Time,Country Code.
 - Designed with a user-friendly interface and styling.

 ## Prerequisites

 - Web browser (Google Chrome, Firefox, etc.)
+- VSCode
+- Python installed on your system (optional, for running the local server).

 ## Installation